GrunuffyGit/ProPlan/README.md

 Technologies that will be used to create this web application are:
 - Fontend UI: ReactJS
 - Backend API: PostgreSQL, ExpressJS, and NodeJS
-- Integrating: Google Maps API
+- Integrating: Google Maps API, Google Places API, ag-Grid, and wojtekmaj

 ## MVP (Minimum Viable Product)
 - User creation and login
 - Creating a personal itenary
-- Itenary is in a editable table
-- Modules to input data for time slots
+- Being able to edit itenary

 ## Additional Nice-to-Have Features
 - Google Maps API for location and day view
-- Yelp API for food details
 - Link sharing

 ## Technical Risks